Jemma Kidd

-Jemma Madeleine Wellesley, Marchioness of Douro (née Kidd; born 20 September 1974), is a British make up artist, fashion model, and aristocrat.
+Jemma, Marchioness of Douro (née Kidd; born 20 September 1974), is a British make up artist and fashion model.

 Career

+Lady Douro is the daughter of the businessman and former showjumper Johnny Kidd.
+She is the granddaughter of The Honourable Janet Gladys Aitken.
+One of Kidd's maternal great-grandfathers was the Canadian press baron Max Aitken, 1st Baron Beaverbrook.
+Kidd's mother, Wendy Madeleine Kidd (née Hodge), is one of the three daughters of Sir John Rowland Hodge, 2nd Baronet, and runs the Holders Festival on Barbados.
+Kidd's aunt is the model Vicki Hodge.

 Lady Douro was a fashion model before becoming a make-up artist.
-In 2002, she attended the gala opening party for Le Touessrok Hotel in Mauritius.
 In 2003, she opened her own "Make-up School" in London.

 She was a director of the Jemma Kidd Make-up Limited, which was incorporated in 2005, Ghislaine Maxwell was also a director.
 The company launched a cosmetics range in 2006, which was available in the UK (in Boots), America, Australia, Hong Kong, and Canada.

 Her book Jemma Kidd Make-up Masterclass was published in 2009.

 Jemma Kidd Make-up went into administration in October 2012.
 The business was dissolved in January 2020.

 Personal life

-Kidd married Arthur Wellesley, Marquess of Douro on 4 Junne 2005 at St James Church in Holetown, Barbados.
+Kidd married Arthur Wellesley, Marquess of Douro, son of Charles Wellesley, 9th Duke of Wellington and Princess Antonia of Prussia, on 4 June 2005 at St James Church in Holetown, Barbados.

 The couple has twins and a younger son: